yenla9/cryptoinvestments/README.md

 ## Crypto Clustering
 ### Contain a tool (crypto_investments.ipynb) that analyzes cryptocurrencies and its performance in different time periods.
 It groups into clusters for better visualization of the performance.

-### Using K-mean Algorithm with Original to cluster crypto:
+### Using K-mean Algorithm with Original data to cluster crypto:
 ![original data](./Image/original.GIF)

-### Using K-mean Algorithm with Principal Component Analysis (PCA) to cluster crypto:
+### Using K-mean Algorithm with Principal Component Analysis (PCA) data to cluster crypto:
 ![PCA data](./Image/pac.GIF)